-The National Hot Rod Association (NHRA) brings its crown jewel event -- the Chevrolet Performance U.S. Nationals -- to Lucas Oil Raceway in Brownsburg from Aug.
+The National Hot Rod Association (NHRA) brings signature event -- the Chevrolet Performance U.S. Nationals -- to Lucas Oil Raceway in Brownsburg, Indiana, from Aug.
 28 through Sept.
-2, 2019, and when those dragsters come thundering into Hendricks County, it's a can't-miss event.
+2, 2019, and we have everything you need to know and discounted tickets.

 Whether you're a devoted nitro-in-your-veins racing enthusiast, a first-time visitor or anything in between, here are 10 things to know about this year's NHRA Chevrolet Performance U.S. Nationals.